wilsonzlin/edgesearch/README.md

 ## How it works

-Assume we want to index a collection of documents, where a **document** is simply any nonempty UTF-8 sequence of characters.
-When searching, we are trying to find any documents that match one or more **terms**, which are also simply any nonempty UTF-8 sequence of characters.

-The documents and their associated terms are provided to Edgesearch to build an index using `edgesearch build`.
-The relation between a document's terms and content is irrelevant to Edgesearch and terms do not necessarily have to be words from the document.

-Edgesearch will then use the data to create code and data files ready to be deployed to Cloudflare using `edgesearch deploy`.
-The worker can also be tested locally by running `edgesearch test`.
+Edgesearch builds a reverse index by mapping terms to a compressed bit set (using Roaring Bitmaps) of IDs of documents containing the term, and creates a custom worker script and data to upload to Cloudflare Workers.

 ### Data

-The contents of every document are provided in a file.
-Each document is sequentially assigned an ID, starting from zero.
-Another file is provided which has the corresponding terms for each document.

-Edgesearch will build a reverse index by mapping each term to a compressed bit set (using Roaring Bitmaps) of document IDs representing documents containing the term.
+An array of term-documents pairs sorted by term is built, where **term** is a string and **documents** is a compressed bit set.

-Each Cloudflare Workers KV entry can hold a value up to 10 MiB in size, and charges per read/write of an entry.
+This array is then split into chunks of up to 10 MiB, as each Cloudflare Workers KV entry can hold a value up to 10 MiB in size.

-For the top few terms by frequency, their bit sets are packed into the minimum amount of entries able to store them.
-Their key and byte offset within the entry's value are recorded and stored in the worker's JS code as a map.

-The remaining terms and all documents are sorted and also packed into entries.
-However, instead of storing each term's/document's key and offset, only the first term/document in an entry is stored in the JS code alongside the position of the middle term/document in the key.

-When searching for the corresponding bit set for a term, if the term is in the popular terms map, the bit set is simply retrieved directly from Cloudflare Workers KV.
-If it's not, a binary search is done to find the entry containing the term's bit set, and then a binary search is done in the entry's value to find the bit set.
-Retrieving the contents of a document uses the same binary search approach.
+To find the documents bit set associated with a term, a binary search is done to find the appropriate chunk, and then the entry within the chunk.

+The same structure and process is used to store and retrieve document contents.

-Packing multiple bit sets/documents reduces costs and deploy times, especially for large datasets.
-It also improves caching.
-For example, the [English Wikipedia demo](./demo/wiki/) has 13.4 million documents and 2.3 million terms, which when packed results in only 66 entries.
+Packing multiple bit sets/documents reduces read/write costs and deploy times, and improves caching.

 ### Searching